advaoptical/netemu/README.md

 Submodule path 'opendaylight-yangtools': checked out '...'
 ```

-_If you forgot!_ the `--recurse-submodules` flag, then you run the following from inside your cloned `netemu` repository's root directory:
+> IF YOU FORGOT the `--recurse-submodules` flag, then you run the following from inside your cloned `netemu` repository's root directory:

 ```shell
 > git submodule update --init --recursive